storybuilder-org/StoryCAD/docs/Website_Form.md

 ## Website Form ##
 Website Form <br/>
-The website form allows you store and view web pages easily and functions like a &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;smaller version of your web browser.
+The website form allows you store and view web pages easily and functions like a 			smaller version of your web browser.
 The URL you’re browsing is kept in the form. <br/>

 ![](WebElementOverview.png)